shakeer7/devsecops_starbucks/README.md

 ## 🤖 Ansible Automation

-Ansible is used to automate server setup and software installation.
+Ansible is used to automate server setup and software installation. used runner config to c7i-flex large and keep 30gig volume

 ### Inventory